What is a gift?

 Was the gift made voluntarily?

-The donation must be given freely.
-If a donation is made as a result of a contractual or other obligation (for example, a court order), it is not eligible for a receipt.
+A gift must be given freely.
+If a gift is made as a result of a contractual or other obligation (for example, a court order) a receipt cannot be issued.

 Was there a transfer of property?